Integrated Tax Strategy for High-Net-Worth Individuals | Intentional LLC | Fort Mill, SC

 Qualified opportunity zones

 For clients with large capital gains events, qualified opportunity zone investments can provide significant deferral and potential exclusion benefits when structured correctly and held for the appropriate period.
+The window to act is tied to the gain event, not something to evaluate later.

 How we work